e100/makerplane-configs/INSTALL.md

 git checkout ubuntu
 ```
 ### Setup shutdown on power loss:
+Answer yes to the questions when asked, this will setup the software to gracefully shutdown when the power is disconnected allowing us to power the PI from a simple on/off switch.
 ```
 sudo bash pwr_ubuntu.sh
 ```

 ### Set option to allow USB Power
+When the PI is powered from the header pins it is necessary to add this configuration if you want the USB ports to provide maximum power to any connected devices.
 ```
 echo '# X729 Power
 usb_max_current_enable=1
 '| sudo tee -a /boot/firmware/config.txt >/dev/null
 ```

-### Setup RTC device on the x729
+### Optional - Setup RTC device on the x729
 This is optional, you could use the RPI 5's internal RTC by adding a battery.<br>
-Since the x729 already has batteries I decided to use it
+Since the x729 already has batteries I decided to use it instead of the PIs RTC.

+#### Configure the RTC hardware
+This will add the settings needed for the RTC hardware:
 ```
 echo '# X729 RTC
 dtoverlay=i2c-rtc,ds1307
 '| sudo tee -a /boot/firmware/config.txt >/dev/null
 ```

-### Create udev rule to make this RTC symlinked to /dev/rtc
+#### Create udev rule to make this RTC symlinked to /dev/rtc
+This is to ensure the x729 RTC is used.

 ```
 echo 'SUBSYSTEM=="rtc", KERNEL=="rtc1", SYMLINK+="rtc", OPTIONS+="link_priority=10", TAG+="systemd"